 • Participation in monthly Sport and Spine Grand Rounds conferences with one presentation during the residency

-• Participation in quarterly evidence based journal club meetings with literature discussion and article presentation at each meeting.
+• Participation in evidence based journal club meetings with literature discussion and article presentations.

-• Opportunity for participation in IAM specialty orthopedic programs including the Back in Balance Program, the Throwing program, the Running program, the Dance Program, the Next Step return to sport program, the Golf program
+• Opportunity for participation in IAM specialty orthopedic programs including Back in Balance, Thrower's Injury, Running, Dance Therapy, Next Step (return to sport program), and Golf

-• Attendance at the annual two-day Twin Cities Marathon Conference – October
+• Attendance at the annual two-day Medtronic Twin Cities Marathon Conference in October

-• Attendance at the annual two-day Current Concepts in Sports Medicine Conference - Spring
+• Attendance at the annual two-day Current Concepts in Sports Medicine Conference held in spring

 • Preparation for taking the OCS exam